open-webui/open-webui/README.md

 - 🌟 **Continuous Updates**: We are committed to improving Falcor with regular updates, fixes, and new features.

-Want to learn more about Falcor's features?
-Check out our [Falcor documentation](https://docs.falcor.com/features) for a comprehensive overview!
+Want to learn more about Open WebUI's features?
+Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

+## 🔗 Also Check Out Open WebUI Community!

+Don't forget to explore our sibling project, [Open WebUI Community](https://openwebui.com/), where you can discover, download, and explore customized Modelfiles.
+Open WebUI Community offers a wide range of exciting possibilities for enhancing your chat interactions with Open WebUI! 🚀

 ## How to Install 🚀

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Falcor Documentation] is ready to assist you.
+If you encounter any connection issues, our detailed guide on [Open WebUI Documentation](https://docs.openwebui.com/) is ready to assist you.

 ### Quick Start with Docker 🐳

 > [!WARNING]
-> When using Docker to install Falcor, make sure to include the `-v falcor:/app/backend/data` in your Docker command.
+> When using Docker to install Open WebUI, make sure to include the `-v open-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 > [!TIP]
 > If you wish to utilize Falcor with Ollama included or CUDA acceleration, we recommend utilizing our official images tagged with either `:cuda` or `:ollama`.
 To enable CUDA, you must install the [Nvidia CUDA container toolkit](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/) on your Linux/WSL system.